spco/git-short-course/_episodes/10-branching.md

 at the same point in history.

 Now that we're happy that we're up to date, we're going to make a new branch that is _based_ on the latest commit on master.
+Branch names should be descriptive, so `new_branch` is not usually a good choice.
 ~~~
 $ git branch new_branch
 ~~~